Chris Taylor Player Props: Dodgers vs. Cardinals

 Chris Taylor At The Plate

-- Taylor is hitting .161 with five home runs and five walks.
+- Taylor is batting .161 with five home runs and five walks.

-- Taylor has picked up a hit in seven games this year (36.8%), including one multi-hit game.
+- Taylor has had a base hit in seven of 20 games this year, and multiple hits once.

-- Taylor has driven in a run in seven games this season (36.8%), including two games with multiple runs batted in.
+- In seven games this year (35.0%), Taylor has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.